evvgenchik/CRUD-API/README.md

 ```

-In response you can watch which worker who response in this time on the request.
+In response you can watch which worker who response in this time on the request:
+"Response received from the port: №."

 ## 🔌 API